commit-live-students/descriptive_statistics_project/q04_spearman_correlation/README.md

 ## Write a function `spearman_correlation()` that

-Calculate the Spearman Correlation Coefficient between the SalePrice column for the loaded datasets.
+Calculates the Spearman Correlation Coefficient between the SalePrice column for the loaded datasets.

 ### Parameters: